-When one job application demands a curriculum vitae and another asks for a resume, you might be wondering: What’s the difference?
+When one job application demands a curriculum vitae (regularly called a CV) and another asks for a resume, you might be wondering: curriculum vitae vs resume…what’s the difference?
 Can you submit the same document for both?

 There’s a regional factor that can determine what advice is relevant to you regarding curriculum vitae, since “CV” means something different inside the US than it does abroad.
 Outside the US, curriculum vitae can either be one-page documents that look strikingly similar to resumes, or they can also look like what the US refers to a CV as: a multi-page epic that goes into far greater depth than a resume with regards to your achievements and career.